manorrock/bengal-book/firststeps.md

   delete(myObject);
   ```

-### Defining an object
+### Defining a class

-If you want to reuse your code you might consider wrapping it into an object
+If you want to reuse your code you might consider wrapping it into a class
 which can be constructed using the new keyword.
 The example below shows how
 you would define the object named ```MyObject```.

   ```
-  object MyObject {
+  class MyObject {
   }
   ```
 ### Defining a method

-An object in and of itself cannot do anything so you will need to define some
+A class in and of itself does not do anything so you will need to define some
 methods that can be called.
 The example below defines a method for
 pushing an item.